mattixtech/hex2file/README.md

 `hex2file.write_from_file()`.

 # Testing
-You can run the test script directly with Python `python hex2file_test.py`
+Run the tests using `python setup.py test` from the root directory of this repository.